 Why It Works

-- Cream cheese and ricotta work together for a more complex diary flavor, balanced in both its richness and tang.
+- Cream cheese and ricotta work together for a more complex dairy flavor, balanced in both its richness and tang.

 - A food processor emulsifies the cheeses and eggs with minimal aeration, for a cheesecake that's creamy and smooth.